Quillen cohomology of enriched operads: Background and notations

 \begin{dfn} (\cite{YonatanCotangent}, Definition 2.2.1) Let $\textbf{M}$ be a combinatorial model category such that the domains of generating cofibrations are cofibrant and let $X$ be a fibrant object of $\textbf{M}$.
-Suppose given a fibrant object $M\in\mathcal{T}_X\textbf{M}$, regarded as the \textbf{$\Omega$-spectrum of coefficients}.
-For each $n\in\mathbb{Z}$, the \textbf{$n$'th Quillen cohomology group of} $X$ with coefficients in $M$ is defined to be
+Suppose given an object $M\in\mathcal{T}_X\textbf{M}$, regarded as the \textbf{spectrum of coefficients}.
+For each $n\in\mathbb{Z}$, the \textbf{$n$'th Quillen cohomology group of $X$ with coefficients in $M$} is defined to be

-where $M[n] : = \Sigma^{n}M$, i.e, the $n$-suspension of $M$ in $\mathcal{T}_X\textbf{M}$. \end{dfn}
+where $M[n] : = \Sigma^{n}M$, i.e., the $n$-suspension of $M$ in $\mathcal{T}_X\textbf{M}$. \end{dfn}

 \begin{rem} By the Quillen adjunction $ \adjunction{\Sigma^{\infty}_+}{\textbf{M}_{/X}}{\mathcal{T}_X\textbf{M}}{\Omega^{\infty}_+} $, there is a canonical weak equivalence

 In particular, we have that \end{rem}